calvo-jp/svelte-intercom/README.md

 ### useIntercom

-The `useIntercom` hook does not accept any arguments and returns the following methods:
+The `useIntercom` store does not accept any arguments and returns the following methods:

 - `boot`
 - `update`